tplusfive/Terminal-Clue/README.md

 Except for the ballroom, each room has 2 doors or 1 door and a secret passageway.
 The Ballroom has 4 doors.
 When a suggestion is made, the next player has to prove it false to the suggester (and only to the suggester) if he has one of the cards.
 Otherwise the next player proves it false.
 If no one can prove it false you can end your turn or make an Accusation.
-You can make an accusation by saying "I accuse so and so of using such and such weapon in such and such room".
+You can make an accused by saying "I accuse so and so of using such and such weapon in such and such room".
 You don't have to be in that room.
 The accuser and only the accuser then checks the solution card envelope.
 You can only do this once in a game.
 If you're wrong then you can no longer win.
 But you continue to prove suggestions false.

 Distances (could make these up or get from board)